apache/couchdb-fauxton/readme.md

 ## Setting up Fauxton

-Please note that a recent installation of [node.js](http://nodejs.org/) and npm is required.
+Please note that [node.js](http://nodejs.org/) and npm is required.
+Speciifcally, Fauxton requires at least Node 6 and npm 3.

 1. make sure you have CouchDB installed.
 Instructions on how to install it can be
 [found here](http://couchdb.readthedocs.org/en/latest/install/index.html)